US labs buckle amid testing surge; world virus cases top 15M

 Zachrey Warner knows it all too well.

-The 30-year-old waiter from Columbus, Ohio, had been sent home from work on July 5 with a high fever a few days after he began feeling ill.
+The 30-year-old waiter from Columbus, Ohio, was sent home from work on July 5 with a high fever a few days after he began feeling ill.
 He went for a test five days later at the request of his employer.

-Almost two weeks and one missed pay period later, he finally got his answer on Wednesday: negative.
+Almost two weeks and one missed pay period later, he finally got his answer Wednesday: negative.

 It was “frustrating that I’ve missed so much work due to testing taking forever,” Warner said.
 “It is what it is … (but) I’m glad I’m negative and happy to be able to get back to work this week.”

-In Florida, as the state confirmed 9,785 new cases on Wednesday and the death toll rose to nearly 5,500, nursing homes have been under an order to test all employees every two weeks.
+In Florida, which reported 9,785 new cases and a rise in the death toll to nearly 5,500, nursing homes have been under an order to test all employees every two weeks.
 But long delays for results have some questioning the point.

 Jay Solomon, CEO of Aviva in Sarasota, a senior community with a nursing home and assisted living facility, said results were taking up to 10 days to come back.

-Note: This story has been corrected to show that the CDC has issued guidelines recommending against repeat testing for patients recovering from coronavirus.